 Consider a means to bridge the transition from Stage I Existing Development to Stage II Existing Development with a more specific plan by each jurisdiction to accomplish reductions equal to the 2000 year load before the Stage II rules become effective in 2013.

-Amend the rules to allow the Creedmoor concept of urbanized cores served by a large local government owned bmp that serves both new development and existing development in the urban core with no requirement for onsite reductions for the new development areas.
+Amend the rules to allow the Creedmoor concept of urbanized cores served by a large local government-owned BMP that serves both new development and existing development in the urban core with no requirement for onsite reductions for the new development areas.

 Enlarge the minimum lot size that triggers the New Development rule to conform to that in the Jordan Basin, i.e. one acre of disturbed land.

-Allow the WWTPs to seek by rule a 10 year variance from the Stage II reduction levels so long as the plant improvements will achieve reductions equal to the top levels of performance by other plants in the Neuse Basin if the financial cost and the technical ability make it too onerous in the opinion of the DWR staff.
+Allow the WWTPs to seek by rule a 10-year variance from the Stage II reduction levels so long as the plant improvements will achieve reductions equal to the top levels of performance by other plants in the Neuse Basin if the financial cost and the technical ability make it too onerous in the opinion of the DWR staff.

 Expressly allow local governments to receive credit for removal of illegal discharges as nutrient credits against their Existing Development load.